North Gondar Zone

-North Gondar (Amharic: ሰሜን ጎንደር; or Semien Gondar) is a zone in the Amhara Region of Ethiopia.
+North Gondar (Amharic: ማዕከላዊ ጎንደር; or Central Gondar) also known as Semien Gondar is one of the Zones in the Amhara Region of Ethiopia.
 This zone is named for the city of Gondar, the capital of Ethiopia until the mid-19th century.

 Geography

 North Gondar is bordered on the south by Central Gondar Zone, on the north by the Tigray Region, and on the east by Wag Hemra.
 Towns and cities in North Gondar include Arbaya, Dabat, Dembiya, Debark, Emfranz, Feres Megria, Musebamb Town, Kurbi, Armachiho, Gondar, Tekeldengy, Gorgora and Metemma.